drdakjak/truth-seeker/README.md

 # Truth Seeker

-Welcome to the Truth Seeker Application repository.
-This serverless application is designed to generate reliable responses based on user queries, focusing on fact-checking and information verification.
+"Truth Seeker" is a serverless application designed to generate reliable responses based on user queries, focusing on fact-checking and information verification.
 Leveraging technologies such as OpenAI and Tavily API, combined with the robust infrastructure of AWS Lambda, AWS Secrets Manager, and AWS Amplify, this application ensures a scalable, secure, and efficient solution.

 [<img src="./truth-seeker.png" height="320">](./truth-seeker.png)